rdappel/courses/pages/advanced-javascript/hooks-and-usestate.md

 The `useState` hook allows you to add state to functional components.
 It returns an array with two elements: the current state value and a function to update that state.

+> [!NOTE] I will be importing `styles/shared-styles.js` for some basic styling used in the examples.
+You can copy the code from [this gist](https://gist.github.com/rdappel/a7f2d1659d37b7a9fb3c1e95844e0536).

 <details open>
 	<summary class="video">Show/Hide Video</summary>
 	<div class="video-container">